Balestier Khalsa FC

-Balestier Khalsa Football Club is a Singaporean professional football club that competes in the Singapore Premier League.
+Balestier Khalsa Football Club is a professional football club based in Toa Payoh, Singapore, that competes in the Singapore Premier League.
 Founded in 1898, the club is considered as the oldest football club in the country.
+The club have won the Singapore Cup, Singapore League Cup and the Singapore FA Cup once.

+Balestier Khalsa is the fourth oldest club in the Asia continent and is the oldest club in the Southeast Asia region.

 History

+Founding and early years (1898–1997)

-Tracing their origins all the way back to 1898, the club was formed as Fathul Karib and based in Farrer Park.
-One of the highlights over the following half century, before the side was renamed Balestier United Recreation Club in the 1970s, was providing nine players to the Singapore side which competed in the 1958 Asian Games, losing 2–1 to both continental heavyweights South Korea and Israel.
+Tracing their origins all the way back to 1898, the club was formed as Fathul Karib on 10 October 1898 and based in Farrer Park.
+One of the highlights over the following half century, before the side was renamed Balestier United Recreation Club in the 1975 as it was the outcome of re-organising the local football clubs structure by the Football Association of Singapore.
+During the time, Balestier United Recreation Club was providing nine players to the Singapore national team which competed in the 1958 Asian Games in Japan, losing 2–1 to both continental heavyweights South Korea and Israel.